-Section F: Senior Studies Programs
+Section F Senior Studies Programs

-A VCE or VCE-VET program is a two-year course plan outlining the combination of units a student aims to study.
+A VCE program (may include VCE-VET) is a two-year course plan outlining the combination of units a student aims to study.
 Students are encouraged to plan their studies around their interests, talents and career directions or pathways.
-It makes good sense to map out a program of study forthe two years ofthe VCE that gives a sense of meaning and purpose to the final two years of secondary education.
+It makes good sense to map out a program of study for the two years of the VCE that gives a sense of meaning and purpose to the final two years of secondary education.
 A program planner is provided in the rear of this Handbook to assist in that process.
 Many students will have a clear sense of direction and will construct quite specific programs.
 Some students, who are still working through possible career directions and pathways can construct programs from a variety of curriculum areas to explore their abilities and interests in a broad set of studies.
 The VCE offers both a general and a vocational education over the final two years of secondary education to all students.
 In constructing their program, students should consider the possible pathways that lead to University, TAFE, apprenticeships or employment.